solana-developers/professional-education/README.md

 ### Students must be able to stand on their own two feet after training is over.

-This means we make new projects from scratch, rather than clone existing repos.
+This means students make new projects from scratch, rather than clone existing repos.
+It also means using the student's own computers rather than sandbox applications like Solana Playground.

 ### Smaller steps